-All top performing franchisees are continually striving to improve their performance, breadth of knowledge, and management skills.
+All top performing franchisees are continually striving to improve their performance, breadth of knowledge and management skills.
 If they don't, their performance and abilities quickly stagnate and begin to decline.
-In the modern business environment, where the pace of change is astoundingly fast, any drop-in determination and drive is punished by competitors who will leave you lagging behind.
+In the modern business environment, where the pace of change is astoundingly fast, any drop in determination and drive is punished by competitors who will leave you lagging behind.

 7. Constant reassessment

-The rapid pace of change in modern business also means that high flying franchisees also need to reassess their recent performance, goals, and objectives regularly.
-As events in the industry and market can have drastic effects on your business, it's necessary to keep abreast of what's happening around you and adjust your operations, plans, and targets accordingly.
+The rapid pace of change in modern business also means that high flying franchisees also need to reassess their recent performance, goals and objectives regularly.
+As events in the industry and market can have drastic effects on your business, it's necessary to keep abreast of what's happening around you and adjust your operations, plans and targets accordingly.

 8. An awareness of franchise weaknesses

 As well as playing to your strengths as a franchisor, it's vital that you're aware of your shortcomings and actively strive to compensate for them.
 The same goes for the business as a whole.
-High-performance franchisees are aware of the limitations of their franchise and work to improve its performance and minimise the influence of these weaknesses.
+High performing franchisees are aware of the limitations of their franchise and work to improve its performance and minimise the influence of these weaknesses.

 9. Know where you’re heading

 Success is subjective.
 What one person considers an incredible achievement is just an everyday, routine accomplishment for another.
 To succeed on your terms, you need to know what your terms are.
 This means laying out your long-term goals and defining what success means to you.
 Do you want to build a global franchise empire?
 Do you want to build up a franchise unit, then organise a quick, profitable resale?
 Do you want to become a franchisor one day?

 While top franchisees are all unique as individuals, they often share several essential characteristics.
-The ten qualities and habitual behaviours listed above are some of the most common attributes that drive franchisee success.
+The 10 qualities and habitual behaviours listed above are some of the most common attributes that drive franchisee success.
 When considering how you can improve your performance, it's a good idea to try and take these tips and adapt them to your specific circumstances.
 For instance, not all franchisees will have a large management team to communicate with, but the general lesson can be applied to their supervisory team instead.